y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Jul 29, 2023-Jul 31, 2023</time> The end of this month lined up perfectly with the end of the first part of this project, excited for the next step!

 - <time>Jul 28, 2023-Jul 29, 2023</time> Going to move on to analysing why the model had performed poorly on FashionMNIST, but quite well on CIFAR-10.